Maturation of Madeira wines

 Colheita means year.
 These are wines of a single vintage year, which is stated on the label.

 Minimum 5 years of aging in wood.
-Some colheita are over 100 years old and have become very tasty, and expensive!
+Some colheitas are over 100 years old and have become very tasty, and expensive!

-Colheita can be made from one of the four noble grape varieties, but also Terrantez or tinta negra .
+Colheita can be made from each one of the recommended grapes.

-These are the premium wines of Madeira.
+These are the premium wines of Madeira, only the canteiro system is been used for aging.
+Estufagem is not permitted.
 The vintage year is always on the label.
 Frasquera is made only from one of the four noble grape varieties.
 It has at least 20 years of aging in cask.
 The maturation potential is almost unlimited.

-Madeira’s from the 50s , 40s and 30s are not an exception and pretty well available.
-But there are even Madeira from the 19th century!
-We tasted a Madeira from 1885, which tasted excellent: vivid, full, very complex, with still a good acid.
+Madeira’s from the 50s, 40s and 30s are not an exception and still available, but prices are rising fast nowadays.
+There are even Madeira from the 19th century!
+We tasted a Madeira from 1885, with an excellent quality: vivid, full, very complex, still holding a good acidity.
 It is impossible to say whether there will ever be an end to the maturation of a quality Madeira.
 Therefore, Madeira is an excellent gift at birthdays and weddings.

 Starting at 2015, the bottle date has to mentioned on the label.